Toni Stone

-Toni Stone (July 17, 1921 – November 2, 1996), born as Marcenia Lyle Stone in West Virginia, was the first of three women to play professional baseball full-time for the Indianapolis Clowns, in the previously all-male Negro leagues.
-This also made her the first woman to play as a regular on an American big-league professional baseball team.
-A baseball player from her early childhood, she went on to play for the San Francisco Sea Lions, the New Orleans Creoles, the Indianapolis Clowns, and the Kansas City Monarchs before retiring from baseball in 1954.
-Stone was taunted at times by teammates, once being told, “Go home and fix your husband some biscuits,” but she was undeterred.
-It has been widely reported that during an exhibition game in 1953, she hit a single off a fastball pitch delivered by legendary player Satchel Paige, although this is also disputed.
+Toni Stone (July 17, 1921 – November 2, 1996), born as Marcenia Lyle Stone, was an American female professional baseball player who played in predominantly male leagues.
+In 1953, she became the first woman to play as a regular on an American major-level professional baseball team when she joined the Indianapolis Clowns in the previously all-male Negro leagues.
+(Two other women would later play on the team).
+A baseball player from her early childhood, she also played for the San Francisco Sea Lions, the New Orleans Creoles, and the Kansas City Monarchs before retiring from baseball in 1954.
+Stone was taunted at times by teammates, once being told, "Go home and fix your husband some biscuits", but she was undeterred.
+It was reported that during an exhibition game in 1953, she hit a single off a fastball pitch delivered by legendary player Satchel Paige, although the claim has failed verification.

 Early life

 Born in West Virginia to Boykin and Willa Maynard Stone, Toni Stone had two sisters and a brother.
-Her father was a barber, a graduate of Tuskegee Institute, who also served in the United States Army during World War I. He married a hairdresser named Willa Maynard.
+Her father was a barber, a graduate of Tuskegee Institute, who also served in the United States Army during World War I. He married hairdresser Willa Maynard.

-Stone was ten years old when her family moved to the Rondo neighborhood of St. Paul, Minnesota and her parents opened Boykin's Barber and Beauty Shop.
-She enjoyed playing baseball with boys in the neighborhood, and earned the nickname "Tomboy."
+Stone was ten years old when her family moved to the Rondo neighborhood of Saint Paul, Minnesota, and her parents opened the Boykin's Barber and Beauty Shop.
+She enjoyed playing baseball with boys in the neighborhood, and earned the nickname "Tomboy".
 Her mother, who was worried that baseball was not ladylike, bought a pair of figure skates for Stone.
 Although she performed well in a city-wide competition, her interest lay with baseball.
-Certainly, softball was not "fast enough" to capture her interest.
+Reportedly, softball was not "fast enough" for her interest.
 Various reports record skill at swimming, track, basketball, and even football.
 At school, she wore pants instead of skirts and was teased for her preferences.
 Reportedly, she often skipped school to play baseball.

-It was not that Stone did not enjoy intellectual work; she was an avid library patron and reader of The Chicago Defender.
+It was not that Stone did not enjoy intellectual work –she was an avid library patron and reader of The Chicago Defender.
 She simply did not find that the content she was taught in school was reflective of her reality.